by Erin Marissa Russell

 Give each of your buckets a deep watering each time you water.
 A few deep waterings will keep your plants happier than more frequent shallow waterings.
 To give a deep watering, continue adding water until the moisture flows out of the drainage holes in the bottom of the bucket.

 Do allow the soil to dry out in between watering sessions.
 There’s a simple test you can perform to see whether it’s time to water your plants.
 Just stick your finger into the soil in a bucket.
 If the soil feels moist or clings to your skin, it’s not yet time to water your plants again.

 Gardening in buckets has so many advantages.
 For one thing, a bucket garden is portable enough to move around the yard easily to follow the sun or if plants need to come inside.
-Gardening in buckets is also a great solution for gardeners who live in places with caliche or other poor soils.
+Gardening in buckets is also a great solution for gardeners who live in places with caliche or other poor soils or who simply prefer to grow on the patio or deck.
 By raising plants off the ground, the bucket garden also protects plants from rabbit damage.
 Whatever your reason for growing a bucket garden, you’re sure to be successful with any of the plants we’ve listed as long as you follow the provided tips.

 When planting your vegetables in buckets, you can choose from a variety of options such as basil, beets, oregano, green beans, and more.
 Some plants, like green beans, may require a trellis for support as they grow.
 Additionally, you can grow herbs like thyme alongside your vegetables to add flavor to your harvest.
 Regularly check your garden for weeds and remove them to ensure your plants can fully absorb the essential nutrients they need.
 And it doesn’t just have to be vegetables, you can always consider growing annuals or perennials in a bucket garden too.